PaulleDemon/awesome-landing-pages/readme.md

 ## Features of Landing page templates
 * Responsive.
 * Technical SEO optimized (uses correct tags, like h1, h2, section etc)
-* Tailwind built in, for rapid development (uses tw- to separate tailwind classes)
+* Tailwind built in, for rapid development (uses `tw-` prefix to separate tailwind classes)
 * Quick customization, change only texts.
 * Frontend framework independent: Comes with basic html, css just enough for your perfect landing page, you are free to modify and use any frontend framework (React, Vue) if required.